“Peter!” Eun Yin’s voice came from outside the house.

 He kept glaring.
 “No.”

 She clicked her phone open.
 “This is from Wikipedia: ‘Han is a theorized culture-bound syndrome among Koreans that denotes a collective feeling of oppression and isolation in the face of insurmountable odds, the overcoming of which is beyond the nation’s own capabilities.
-It connotes aspects of lament and unavenged justice.’ ” She looked up from the phone and gave him a weighted look.
+It connotes aspects of lament and unavenged justice.’ ” She gave him a weighted look.

 “So?
 I was born here—I’m American, not Korean.”

-“A lot of studies imply that a majority of our behavior is determined by genetics.”
+“According to recent studies, a good chunk of our behavior is determined by genetics.”

 “That’s ridiculous,” Peter scoffed.
 “Nothing’s beyond my control—all it takes is training and resources.”